Originally published: 02/20/2020. Republished with a few small changes.

 Last fall, my friend Melissa introduced me to this fun warm-up exercise.
 She had learned it from her riding instructor, Pamela Byers.
 Mya–my latest training project–loves it.
 It provides just the right mix of repetition and challenge.

 For a more advanced warm-up exercise at the walk, see Training Idea # 2.
-For a deceptively easy exercise to do at the walk, tro/jog, and canter/lope, see my Clover-leaf exercise.
+For a deceptively easy exercise to do at the walk, trot/jog, and canter/lope, see my Clover-leaf exercise.

 Although I explain the pattern with reference to a dressage arena, it can be done anywhere!

-- Enter arena (here, at A as usual) and track left or right along the rail.
-In my example, the horse turns to the left but tracks right: “right” or “left” is determined by the bend.
-In reality, I would simply start at one end of the arena, and not attempt to enter and turn sharply left.
+- Enter arena (at A) and track left or right along the rail.
+In my example, the horse turns left but tracks right: “right/left” is determined by bend.
+In practice, I’d simply start at one end of the arena rather than turning sharply on entry.

-3. Return to the rail.
-Where you hit the rail will depend on the size of your half circle.
-I try to be on the rail in time to set up for the bend through the corner.
+- Return to the rail.
+Where you rejoin depends on half-circle size.
+Aim to be on the rail in time to set up the corner bend.

 Tip: You can incorporate the bow-tie warm up exercises in this pattern!
 Read about them in My Training Idea # 9 blog post.